-- 26. The scope of internal audit activities should include examination and evaluation of the effectiveness of the internal control framework of the entire bank, including assignment of responsibility and accountability within the bank and appropriate processes to follow up on audit findings and recommendations. - 27.
-The internal audit function should evaluate: - Effectiveness and efficiency of operations; - Reliability, effectiveness and integrity of management information systems and processes (including relevance, accuracy and comprehensiveness); - Monitoring of compliance with laws and regulations, including any requirements from supervisors (see the following sub-section for more details); and - Safeguarding of assets. - 28.
-The internal audit function should develop an independent and informed view of the risks faced by the bank, based on the information made available to them and their own enquiries and professional competence. - 29.
-The head of internal audit is responsible for establishing an annual internal audit plan that can be part of a multi-year plan.
-The plan should be based on a risk assessment (including input from senior management and the board) and should be updated at least annually.
-The head of internal audit should ensure that all entities and all activities of the bank are audited at least once within an appropriate period of time (audit cycle).
+29. The scope of internal audit activities should include the examination and evaluation of the effectiveness of the internal control, risk management and governance systems and processes of the entire bank, including the organisation's outsourced activities and its subsidiaries and branches.

+- 30. The internal audit function should independently evaluate the: - Effectiveness and efficiency of internal control, risk management and governance systems in the context of both current and potential future risks; - Reliability, effectiveness and integrity of management information systems and processes (including relevance, accuracy, completeness, availability, confidentiality and comprehensiveness of data); - Monitoring of compliance with laws and regulations, including any requirements from supervisors (see the following sub-section for more details); and - Safeguarding of assets.

+31. The head of internal audit is responsible for establishing an annual internal audit plan that can be part of a multi-year plan.
+The plan should be based on a robust risk assessment (including input from senior management and the board) and should be updated at least annually (or more frequently to enable an ongoing real-time assessment of where significant risks lie).
 The board's approval of the audit plan implies that an appropriate budget will be available to support the internal audit function's activities.
 The budget should be sufficiently flexible to adapt to variations in the internal audit plan in response to changes in the bank's risk profile.

-Principle 7: The internal audit function should ensure adequate coverage of regulatory matters within the audit plan.
+Principle 7: The scope of the internal audit function's activities should ensure adequate coverage of matters of regulatory interest within the audit plan.

-30. Internal audit should have appropriate capability regarding regulatory matters and undertake regular reviews of such areas.
+32. Internal audit should have the appropriate capability regarding matters of regulatory interest and undertake regular reviews of such areas based on the results of its robust risk assessment.
 These include policies, processes and governance measures established in response to various regulatory principles, rules and guidance established by the relevant authorities.
-In particular, the internal audit function of a bank should have the capacity to review key risk management functions, regulatory capital adequacy and liquidity control functions, regulatory reporting functions and regulatory compliance functions.
+In particular, the internal audit function of a bank should have the capacity to review key risk management functions, regulatory capital adequacy and liquidity control functions, regulatory and internal reporting functions, the regulatory compliance function and the finance function.